taskrobin/Obsidian-Plugin/README.md

 # TaskRobin Email Sync for Obsidian

 Seamlessly sync your emails and attachments to your Obsidian vault with TaskRobin.
 This plugin helps you maintain a searchable archive of important emails directly within your Obsidian workspace.
+7-day free trial available for all new users.
+Subscription plans start at $2.49/month.

 ## Features